When can we enrol our children at Mission Heights Primary School?

 The Board of Trustees will closely monitor enrolments to determine the number (if any) of out of zone places annually, usually in September.
 Currently the school is not accepting any out of zone enrolments due to the housing development and growth within its school zone.

-How do I know the direction of the school?
+How do I know the priorities of the school?

 Please check the web site under “Charter” this sets out the priorities for the current year.